 There are people out there losing their hair to chemotherapy daily and I feel pretty darned sheepish about this whine.
 But hey.
 Why not be honest?
 Bun-grief.
 One more thing many an aging dancer has to accept.
 Hey.
 I should count myself lucky.
 I never got long-lasting bunions.
 (Did you ever notice that “bunion” has the word “bun” in it, and, indeed, they kind of look like little buns?
 In case you’ve never seen one or felt one, well, they’re ugly and they HURT and ballet dancers get them a lot.)

 So.
 No bun for me, but good feet.
 I’ll call that a fair trade.

 If you are one of those lucky people with long, luxuriously thick hair, well, enjoy that bunnage, so to speak.
-And if you’ve ever wondered how to make the best bun, check out this article, from my favorite to-go source, Dance Advantage: http://www.danceadvantage.net/perfect-ballet-bun/ on how to make a perfect, and painless bun.
+Click HERE and HERE for great tutorials by my favorite go-to ballet professional and advisor, Kathryn Morgan.
 Or here’s what I used to do: braid my long hair and then pin the braid into place.
 OMG, soooo much easier than a twisty-hair bun.
 Give it a try.

 But remember, most of all, in ballet class: it’s about the fun and not just the bun.
 Enjoy!